thatte-idli-kaal-soup/humans/README.md

 ## Checklist for posting video

 -   [ ] Get pictures from interviewee to make poster.
 Work on the poster.
+-   [ ] Check an Okay from the interviewee if the content and poster are okay!
 -   [ ] Write post description
 -   [ ] Figure out hashtags (if any changes are required from the last post)